cole-brokamp/dbe_sp/README.md

 1. Catalog (and then expand) DBE service offerings (**J Watring**)
 1. Conduct DBE Collaborator Survey (**M Altaye**)
 1. Compare our division to other similar divisions at top ranked Children's hospitals (**C Brokamp**)
-1. Develop tools to better document divisional expertise and scientific interests (** J Woo and/or FCDC)
+1. Develop tools to better document divisional expertise and scientific interests (**DBE Faculty Career Development Committee**)
 1. Coordinate across the academic health center to better engage with scientists ()
 1. Design and test new business models (**J Watring**)
 1. Design and launch marketing campaign and partner with CCRF to incentivize new partners' engagement ()